Skill1ssue/restaurant-ordering-app/README.md

 - Render the menu options using JavaScript
 - Be able to add/remove items
 - Have a payment modal with compulsory (require inputs to submit) form inputs

+# Stretch Goals
+- Change th theme
+- Offer a "meal deal" discount
+- Allow users to rate their experience with stars